The First Thing I Ever Cooked: Buttermilk Pancakes (Gluten-Free Adaptable)

 As if I’d forget about pancakes!
 I spent the first nine years of my life completely obsessed with the little butter delivery vehicles, and while I don’t eat them so often anymore, they hold a warm, fluffy place in my heart.

-Although this version, from The Breakfast Book by Marion Cunningham, threatens to reignite my passion.
 These pancakes are tender, fluffy, and completely delicious.
-Despite the whole-wheat flour, they are light as air, yet sturdy enough to hold blueberries or nuts if you’re so inclined.
-I spooned on some of the strawberry-rhubarb compote I had in the fridge, which I wouldn’t have touched as a kid, but I added maple syrup too.
+Despite the gluten-free flour, they are light as air, yet sturdy enough to hold blueberries or nuts if you’re so inclined.
+I spooned on some of the strawberry-rhubarb compote I had in the fridge, which I wouldn’t have touched as a kid.
+But I added maple syrup too.

 And a pat of butter on top, for old times’ sake.